Jason-cs18/Awesome-AI-Systems/README.md

 ###### Paper
 [1] [Improving Resource Efficiency of Deep Activity Recognition via Redundancy Reduction.
 In HotMobile'20.](https://dl.acm.org/doi/abs/10.1145/3376897.3377859): they target to reduce cost on **computation and memory** of deep human activity recognition (HAR) models.
 [Note](https://github.com/YanLu-nyu/Awesome-AI-Systems/blob/master/HAR_HotMobile_20.md)
 ## Accessibility
 Accessibility to developers and organizations without PhD-level machine learning and systems expertise.
-From my perspective, most of distributed training works belong to this area because optimize distributed learning tool could help developers deploy their machine learning algorithms fast.
+From my perspective, most of distributed training works belong to this area because optimize distributed learning tools could help developers deploy their machine learning algorithms fast.
 ###### Paper
 [1] [A System for Massively Parallel Hyperparameter Tuning.
 In MLSys'20.](https://proceedings.mlsys.org/static/paper_files/mlsys/2020/94-Paper.pdf): they proposed a new **hyperparameter optimization algorithm** named ASHA to solve large-scale hyperparameter optimization problems in distributed training. <br>
 [2] [PLink: Discovering and Exploiting Locality for Accelerated Distributed Training on the public Cloud.
 In MLSys'20.](https://mlsys.org/Conferences/2020/Schedule?showEvent=1405): they introduced a new optimized **communication library** called PLink to speed up distributed training in public cloud. <br>